-- 4.1 IHNA is committed to providing quality training and assessment in accordance with the Standards for Registered Training Organisations 2015.
-As such, IHNA has implemented an assessment system that ensures assessments (including recognition of prior learning) comply with the assessment requirements of National Training Packages and VET Accredited courses within its scope of registration. - 4.2 IHNA recognises that assessment is a core service offered to students (candidates) and is at the centre of its operation as a Registered Training Organisation.
-Quality assessment ensures that the skills and knowledge of candidates are assessed using following principal determinants: - Assessment decisions are based on the assessment of skills and knowledge compared with units of competency drawn from nationally endorsed Training Packages or accredited courses. - b.
-Target industry or enterprise requirements are contextualised and integrated within the assessment. - c.
-Assessment methods are selected and implemented in collaboration with students, industry and teaching staff.

-- d.
-Evidence that is gathered meets the Rules of Evidence. - e.
-Assessment is conducted in accordance with the Principles of Assessment.
+- 3.1 IHNA is committed to providing quality training and assessment in accordance with the Standards for Registered Training Organisations (SRTOs 2015).
+As such, IHNA is committed to implementing an assessment system that ensures assessments (including recognition of prior learning) comply with the assessment requirements of national Training Packages and VET Accredited courses within its scope of registration. - 3.2 IHNA recognises that assessment is a core service offered to students (candidates) and is at the centre of its operation as a Registered Training Organisation.
+Quality assessment ensures that the skills and knowledge of candidates are assessed using following principal determinants: - a) Assessment decisions are based on the assessment of skills and knowledge compared with units of competency drawn from nationally endorsed Training Packages or accredited courses. - b) The target industry or enterprise requirements are contextualised and integrated within the assessment. - c) Assessment methods are selected and implemented in collaboration with students, industry and teaching staff. - d) Evidence is gathered that meets the Rules of Evidence. - e) Assessment is conducted in accordance with the Principles of Assessment.